Pravesh1008/My.Passion.md/Self Service Analysis.md

 ## **What I learned from READme**
 ```
-I learned from thereadme file,how to use features in md file.
+I learned from the readme file,how to use features in md file.
 I also learned how to make attractive readme file.
 ```
 ------------